pratik674/Project-2_DATA_SCIENTIST_UDACITY/README.md

 Testing different estimators to optimise the classification (RandomForestClassifier() was used in this project.
 Apart from this BernouilleNB was also tested and its run time is faster than that for RandomForestClassifier.
 Setting an extended list of parameters for GridSearchCV to optimise the model (long performance for RandomForestClassifier ).
-This dataset is imbalanced (ie some labels like water have few examples).
-In your README, discuss how this imbalance, how that affects training the model, and your thoughts about emphasizing precision or recall for the various categories.

 Instructions